andrew henderson menu

 The law mentions the following conditions for investors to obtain a unique permit:

-• The employees must be paid at least the average salary in the Republic of Albania for their respective roles
+• The employees must be paid at least the average salary in the Republic of Albania for their respective roles.

 Article 84 of the Foreigners Act No. 79/2021 explains the right to obtain a residence permit in Albania by purchasing Albanian real estate.

 The law does not demand the foreigner to be the sole owner of the property.
 The residence permit will be granted if the investor owns at least half (minimum 50%) of the property.
+Moreover, the law does not dictate a minimum investment amount for real estate purchases.

-However, the law is still pretty new, and further developments may arise in the future.
 The Albanian Council of Ministers determines the procedure and criteria for residency by purchasing real estate.

-The temporary residence permit for the use of the immovable property will be issued for one year, after which it must be renewed if you wish to continue your residency.
+The temporary residence permit for the use of the immovable property will be issued for one year, after which it must be renewed if you wish to continue your residence.
+You also must remain a property owner to continue your residency.

 Procedure for Getting Albanian Residence Permit

-• Obtain a “D” Visa: A “D” Visa is an extended stay type visa.
-You will need a “D” Visa to enter and stay in Albania while the migration authority processes your application.
+• Obtain a ‘D’ Visa: A ‘D’ Visa is an extended stay type visa.
+You will need a ‘D’ Visa to enter and stay in Albania while the migration authority processes your application.

 • Proof of Funds/Income: If your residence is not for employment purposes, you will need to open a bank account with enough capital to fund your stay in the country.

-For employees, a pay slip attached to the residence permit application serves the same purpose as a bank statement for non-employees.
+• For employees: A pay slip attached to the residence permit application serves the same purpose as a bank statement for non-employees.

-• Registered Address: You must also have a registered Albanian address which will then be printed on your residence permit card.
+• Registered Address: You must also have a registered Albanian address, which will then be printed on your residence permit card.

-• Application Fee: Pay approximately eighty euros state fee, and that’s it.
+• Application Fee: Pay approximately €50 in state fees.

-To obtain a residence permit, you must apply online to the Albanian Migration Service within thirty days of your entry into Albania.
+To obtain a residency permit, you must apply online to the Albanian Migration Service within 30 days of your entry into Albania.
+A decision on your application will be made within 30 days of your online submission.

 Albanian Citizenship